-Unscrew the impeller (1) in a counterclockwise direction when facing the impeller.
+With the rotating assembly removed from the pump casing, unscrew the impeller from the shaft.
 Use caution when unscrewing the impeller; tension on the shaft seal spring will be released as the impeller is removed.
+Inspect the impeller and replace if cracked or badly worn.

-Remove the impeller adjusting shims.
-Tie and tag the shims or measure and record their thickness for ease of reassembly.
+Remove the impeller adjusting shims tie and tag the shims, or measure and record their thickness for ease of reassembly.